The ReVe Festival 2022 – Feel My Rhythm: Composition

-Critical reception
+Reception

-Upon its release, The ReVe Festival 2022 – Feel My Rhythm received positive reviews from music critics.

-Zhenzhen Yu writing for Pitchfork called the EP "refined, verdant dance-pop better suited for springtime".
-She further added that the title track is "one of Red Velvet’s finest title tracks", reminiscent of the elegant darkness of their 2019 hit “Psycho”.
-Overall, she stated the EP "stirs awake from complacency and reinstates the group’s regality without compromising their principles." and gave it a score of 7.4 out of 10.
+The ReVe Festival 2022 – Feel My Rhythm received positive reviews from music critics.
+Chase McMullen of Beats per Minute said it "finds Red Velvet showing off just about every side of their artistry, confidently swinging big right in the directions they know serve them best".
+Zhenzhen Yu writing for Pitchfork called the EP "refined, verdant dance-pop better suited for springtime", and that it "stirs awake from complacency and reinstates the group's regality without compromising their principles".
+On the mixed side, Tanu I. Raj of NME said it "feels considerably substandard, if only because of its repetitive flavors and unimaginative spins on genres".

-Commercial performance

 By March 20, 2022, it was reported that The ReVe Festival 2022 – Feel My Rhythm accumulated 516,866 total pre-orders, a career high for Red Velvet, making them a half-million seller.

-The EP debuted at number two on the Gaon Weekly Album Chart in the chart issue dated March 20–26, 2022, before peaking at number one in the chart issue dated April 10–16, 2022, become the group's twelfth number-one album, expand the record for the group as the girl group with the most number-one albums on the chart.
+The EP debuted at number two on the Gaon Weekly Album Chart in the chart issue dated March 20–26, 2022, before peaking at number one in the chart issue dated April 10–16, 2022, becoming the group's twelfth number-one album and extending the group's record as the girl group with the most number-one albums on the chart.
 As of April 2022, the EP sold 653,610 copies on the Gaon Chart, making the EP the group's best-selling physical release of their career.
-It is also being certified by Gaon Chart at Double Platinum for selling over 500,000 copies.
+It was also certified double platinum by the Korea Music Content Association (KMCA) for selling over 500,000 copies.